DrewHans/systembuilder/apps/user/README.md

 # User Apps

-This apps do not require `sudo` to be installed.
+These apps do not require root permission to be installed.